D-Rosa99/Kitchen-food-menus/README.md

 This project is back-end side, it's documented with openApi Swagger to visitors can easily try any request and see how end-points works in a better way.

+This project also has JEST to make all the test of it, I implemented unit test and it will be a integration test soon.

 ## Technologies

 Here is a list of the technologies I used: